NHS staff urge local MPs to kickstart talks as government stalls on pay promises, says UNISON

 Notes to editors:

-– UNISON is the UK’s largest union with more than 1.3 million members providing public services in education, local government, the NHS, police service and energy.
+– UNISON is the UK’s biggest union and the largest in the NHS and ambulance sector.
+It has more than 1.3 million members providing public services – in education, local government, the NHS, police service and energy.
 They are employed in the public, voluntary and private sectors.

 Media contacts: